Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

   consideration in practical video streaming systems that
   need to run 24/7 such as Internet Television.
   Failovers must be handled robustly
-  and seamlesslessly without causing service interruption.
+  and without causing service interruption.
   This specification details how this failover and redundancy
   support can be achieved.
 In addition, some recommendations for redundant ingest sources and media processing entities